Tip #1 – Start Now

 We generally recommend prepping for at least 3 months, even under ideal conditions.
 But if you’ve got a full-time job or a heavy college course load, you’re probably going to want to start prepping sooner.

-I was working full time while I prepped for the LSAT, and I was able to do it in 3 months, but I had everything else going for me: no overtime, a peaceful home environment out in the country, good natural ability at the LSAT, and an active job that kept me moving during the day so my brain wasn’t already exhausted at night.
+I worked full time while I prepped for the LSAT, and I managed to fit my prep into 3 months.
+Still, I had everything else going for me: no overtime, a peaceful home environment out in the country, good natural ability at the LSAT, and an active job that kept me moving during the day, so my brain wasn’t already exhausted at night.